Steeleye Span: Unreleased material

-In 1995, Steeleye recorded "The Golden Vanity" for the Time album, but it did not appear on it.
+In 1995, Steeleye recorded "The Golden Vanity" for the Time album, but the song did not appear on it.
 It was released on the anthology The Best of British Folk Rock.
-Similarly they recorded "General Taylor" for Ten Man Mop but the song did not appear on it.
-It resurfaced on the compilation album Individually and Collectively instead.
-It was also included in another compilation The Lark in The Morning (2006), as well as re-issues of Ten Man Mop.
-"Bonny Moorhen" was recorded at the time of the Parcel of Rogues session.
+Similarly they recorded "General Taylor" for Ten Man Mop, but that album did not feature it.
+The song surfaced on the compilation album Individually and Collectively instead.
+It was also included on another compilation, The Lark in The Morning (2006), as well as re-issues of Ten Man Mop.
+"Bonny Moorhen" was recorded at the time of the Parcel of Rogues sessions.
 It is included on the compilation album Original Masters, and packaged as part of A Parcel of Steeleye Span.
-The song "Somewhere in London", recorded for Back in Line (1986) was released instead as a B-side single, but returned to its proper place "Back in Line" when the album was reissued in 1991.
-"Staring Robin", a song about a man described by Tim Harries as an "Elizabethan psycho", was recorded during the Bedlam Born (2000) sessions, but it was left off the final album as it was deemed by Park Records to be too disturbing.
+The song "Somewhere in London", recorded for Back in Line (1986), was released instead as the B-side of a single, but was added to that album's track listing when it was reissued in 1991.
+"Staring Robin", a song about a man described by Tim Harries as an "Elizabethan psycho", was recorded during the Bedlam Born (2000) sessions, but was left off the final album, for it was deemed by Park Records to be too disturbing.

-The track "The Holly and the Ivy" was released as the B-side of the Gaudete single and did not appear on any album.
-It was later released on the 'Steeleye Span: A rare collection' oddities compilation.
-Several Steeleye songs have never been recorded for a studio album and have only been made available in their live versions, including several tracks on 'Live at Last' and 'Tonight's the night...
-Live'.
+The track "The Holly and the Ivy" was released as the B-side of the "Gaudete" single and did not appear on any album.
+It was later released on the Steeleye Span: A rare collection oddities compilation.
+Several Steeleye songs have never been recorded for a studio album and have only been made available in their live versions, including several tracks on Live at Last and Tonight's the night...
+Live.